Heatwave first aid tips: Staying safe in the hot weather

 What to do:

 - Help them to a cool place and get them to rest.
 This will help them start cooling down.
+Helping the person to lie down and raise their legs can help them stop feeling dizzy.

 - Give them plenty of water to drink.
 Isotonic sports drinks are even better as they will also help replace the salts lost through sweating.